 What Works Best?

-Several readers have asked, of all the active investing/trading strategies investigated by research summarized in the blog, which ones that individual investors can practically implement work best.
+Of all the active investing/trading strategies investigated by research summarized in the blog, which ones that individual investors can practically implement work best.
 With reservations (because of all the uncertainties, statistical biases/criticisms and contradictory evidence to which the research is subject), here are some best guesses:

 First, some precepts ranging from obvious to arguable: